Clifford-symmetric polynomials: Introduction

 \Citeauthor{EKL:odd-NilHecke} have developed a theory of \emph{odd} symmetric polynomials and have constructed an odd analogue $\ONH_n$ of the NilHecke algebra \autocite{EKL:odd-NilHecke}.
-By odd, it is meant that $x_i x_j = -x_jx_i$ whenever $i\neq j$.
-Our goal is to mimick the theory of symmetric and odd symmetric polynomials for the \term{super polymial algebra} $\sPol_I$ associated to a graded index set $I=I_0\sqcup I_1$.
-Let the degree function on $I$ be denoted by $|-|$.
-Then $\sPol_I$ is the $\sZ$-graded algebra generated by $x_i$ for $i\in I$ and subject to the relations $x_ix_j=(-1)^{|i||j|}x_jx_i$.
+By \emph{odd}, it is meant that odd polynomials are generated by indeterminates $\xi_1,\dotsc,\xi_n$ that, instead of commutativity, satisfy the relation $\xi_i \xi_j = -\xi_j \xi_i$ whenever $i\neq j$.
+Our goal is to mimick the theory of symmetric and odd symmetric polynomials for a \term{super polymial algebra} $\sPol_I$ associated to a $\sZ$-graded index set $I=I_0\sqcup I_1$.
+For $i \in I$, let $\pty{i}$ be the index such that $i \in I_{\pty{i}}$, called the \term{parity} of $i$.
+Then $\sPol_I$ is the $\sZ$-graded algebra generated by indeterminates $\xi_i$ for $i\in I$, that are subject to the relations $\xi_i\xi_j=(-1)^{\pty{i}\pty{j}}\xi_j\xi_i$.

 In \cref{sec:superalgebra}, we start with a brief review on super algebras and the construction of a quiver Hecke Clifford superalgebra $\NHC(C)$ from \autocite{KKT:Quiver-Hecke-Superalgebras} in order to construct a faithful polynomial for $\NHC(C)$ along the lines of \autocite{KL:quantum-group-I} in \cref{sec:super-klr}.